jumaa0/Air-Quality-In-Nairobi-AR-Model-/README.md

 `git clone https://github.com/your-username/air-quality-nairobi.git`

 2. Install the required Python packages:

 `pip install -r requirements.txt`

 ## Usage
 1. Start by restoring the MongoDB backup:

 `mongorestore --db mydatabase /path/to/backup/directory/mydatabase`

-2. Run the Jupyter Notebook `air_quality_analysis.ipynb`.
+2. Run the Jupyter Notebook

+`air_quality_analysis.ipynb`

-3. Follow the instructions in the notebook to connect to the MongoDB database, import the data, and analyze it.
+4. Follow the instructions in the notebook to connect to the MongoDB database, import the data, and analyze it.
-4. The notebook includes sections for data preparation, exploratory data analysis, model building, and evaluation.
+5. The notebook includes sections for data preparation, exploratory data analysis, model building, and evaluation.
-5. The final model predicts PM-2.5 levels for the year 2023 and evaluates its performance using mean absolute error (MAE).
+6. The final model predicts PM-2.5 levels for the year 2023 and evaluates its performance using mean absolute error (MAE).

 ## Files

 - `air_quality_analysis.ipynb`: Jupyter Notebook containing the project code.

 - `mongodb_backup`: MongoDB backup file containing the air quality data.

 ## Dependencies